F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 [Expoloit DB](https://www.exploit-db.com/exploits/34514)

 No need to use the code.
-Just create a php payload to upload on the vulnerable slideshow vulnerability.
-There is a premade php backdoor under the webshells directory on kali linux.
+Just create a .php payload to upload on the vulnerable slideshow vulnerability.
+There is a premade .php backdoor under the webshells directory on Kali Linux.

 ![payload](https://imgur.com/QM2KDEB.png)